 Two out of every three adults suffer from low back pain at some time.
-Back pain is the #2 reason adults visit a doctor, and the #1 reason for orthopaedic visits.
+Back pain is the No. 2 reason adults visit a doctor and the No. 1 reason for orthopedic visits.
 It keeps people home from work and interferes with routine daily activities, recreation, and exercise.
 The good news is that for 9 out of 10 patients with low back pain, the pain is acute, meaning it is short-term and goes away within a few days or weeks.
 There are cases of low back pain, however, that take much longer to improve, and some that need evaluation for a possible cause other than muscle strain or arthritis.

 Symptoms may range from muscle ache to shooting or stabbing pain, limited flexibility and/or range of motion, or an inability to stand straight.